NJUVISION/DHVC/README.md

 ```shell
 python test.py -d test_dataset_name -c checkpoint_path -p test_dataset_path -g 32 -f 96
 ```
 `-d` represents the name of the test dataset used in log file. `-c, -p` represent the path of the pretrained models and test dataset. `-g, -f` represent the GOP size and total frame numbers for evaluation.
 By default, the pretrained models will be placed in `./pretrained`, the test dataset will be placed in `./dataset`.
-The testing results can be found in `./runs`.
+The test results can be found in `./runs`.

 ### Citation
 If you find this work helpful to your research, please cite